AbductiveLearning/ABLkit/docs/Intro/Basics.rst

 ----------------------

-ABL-Package is an implementation of `Abductive Learning <../Overview/Abductive-Learning.html>`_, designed to harmoniously integrate and balance the use of machine learning and logical reasoning within a unified model.
-As depicted below, the ABL-Package comprises three primary parts: **Data**, **Learning**, and **Reasoning**, corresponding to the three pivotal components in current
+ABL-Package is an implementation of `Abductive Learning <../Overview/Abductive-Learning.html>`_, a paradigm which integrates machine learning and logical reasoning in a balanced-loop.
+As depicted below, the ABL-Package comprises three primary parts: **Data**, **Learning**, and **Reasoning**, corresponding to the three pivotal components of current
 AI: data, models, and knowledge.

 .. image:: ../img/ABL-Package.png